SEServerExtender/EssentialsPlugin/README.md

   - Enabled - Enable / Disable this restart time item
   - RestartTime - 24 hour time of day when this restart should occur

+Note that this feature restarts SESE only.
+For your server to restart completely, SESE should be launched with the autostart parameter, as follows:

+c:\PathToSpaceEngineers\SEServerExtender.exe autostart instance="instance name"

 Chat Information Commands with interval based repeats
 -----------------------------------------------------